 For AWTM re-accreditation, as a minimum requirement, applicants shall be required to submit, for assessment:

 – a copy of a detailed Traffic Management Plan completed in accordance with Main Roads template document or equivalent that had been implemented to an Event or Worksite, which they have developed.
-The plan must include multiple traffic control diagrams and speed reductions
+The plan must include multiple traffic guidance schemes and speed reductions

 – a copy of an onsite inspection of a roadwork or event traffic management site they have completed.